jenipdang/night-life/README.md

-# Rails and React Heroku Demo App
+# Night Life: Rails and React App

 This app uses a Rails API and React frontend that can be deployed to a single domain.
 For ease of deployment, both projects are contained in the same